 - a.
 Successful completion of an approved/accredited program of professional nursing. - b.
-Completed, signed, and notarized application for licensure including: - 1. legal name - 2. explanation of circumstances regarding previous applications/licensure - 3. explanation of any crime that has resulted in a conviction (excluding traffic violations) - 4. explanation of conviction of any traffic offense resulting from or related to the use of drugs or alcohol - 5. explanation of addiction to any drug or alcohol - 6. submission of (non-refundable) fees - 7. attachment of signed recent passport photograph for identification purposes - 8. payment receipt for electronic fingerprinting - c.
+Completed, signed, and notarized application for licensure including: - 1. legal name - 2. explanation of circumstances regarding previous applications/licensure - 3. explanation of any crime that has resulted in a conviction (excluding traffic violations) - 4. explanation of conviction of any traffic offense resulting from or related to the use of drugs or alcohol - 5. explanation of addiction to any drug or alcohol - 6. submission of (non-refundable) fees - 7. attachment of a copy of a document that shows evidence of your citizenship or alien status. - 8. payment receipt for electronic fingerprinting - c.
 The signature of the Director of Nursing Education